CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Wake On LAN from Dock</summary>

-This setting is applicable to ThinkPads with no Ethernet port.
+!> Only for ThinkPads with no Ethernet port.

-One of 2 Possible options:
+!>  Will not work while Secure Boot is disabled.

-1.	**On** - function is turned on.
-Default.
+Possible options:

-   ?>  This feature will not work while Secure Boot is disabled.
+1.	**On** - Default.

-2. Off - function is turned off.
+2. Off

-?>  Wake On LAN from Dock works only when ThinkPad USB-C Dock or ThinkPad Thunderbolt Dock is attached.
+!> Works only when ThinkPad USB-C Dock or ThinkPad Thunderbolt Dock is attached.

-Wake on LAN from Dock function may be blocked due to password configuration.
+!> May be blocked due to password configuration.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|